HathorNetwork/rfcs/projects/feature-activation/0005-feature-activation-for-transactions.md

 ## Dealing with reorgs

 Considering the definition above, a function must be called in the `ConsensusAlgorithm.update()` method that determines whether a reorg is invalid.
-If it is, the full node will **halt execution**.
+If it is, the full node will **halt execution**, which means its main process will exit with a non-zero code.

 We can consider a reorg invalid if the current time is greater than the common block's timestamp plus one Evaluation Interval.
 This is a superset of reorgs that include the definition and simplifies implementation, and is also extremely unlikely.
 A pseudo reference-implementation is also provided: